-As our understanding of chronic pain has increased and the development of new treatment and management options have arisen, more physicians immerged that specialized solely in the management of pain.
+In the past most patients in chronic pain were managed by primary care providers.
+As our understanding of chronic pain increased and the development of new treatment and management options arouse, more physicians immerged that specialized solely in the management of pain.

 If you do not already see a pain specialist, it is important for you to discuss with your primary care physician if having a pain specialist as part of your treatment team is a reasonable next step.